Want to take a Gap Year? Dreaming of travelling the world? Not sure where to start? Well this is the place for you!

 This sounds a little strange but hear me out.
 I know the temptation is there to fit in as much as you can, to obsess over the guide books and fit in 2 days here, 1 day there, 3 days in that place, but don’t.
 You will end up tiring yourself out.

-Whatever you plan to do on your gap year, you should leave soom room for exploration too.
+Whatever you plan to do on your gap year, you should leave soom room for exploration, spontaneity and rest too.
 This means keeping a bit of flexibility in your plans.

 This isn’t the only option however.
-Sometimes it is better (and perhaps cheaper depending where you want to go) to get a single or return ticket somewhere and then work your way around a route of your choosing by cheap budget airlines (which RTW tickets do not use), overland or even by boat.
-This is the infinitely more flexible option and allows you to go wherever takes your fancy whenever you want to go, but you will have to sort out each individual leg of your trip yourself as you go.
+Sometimes it is better (and perhaps cheaper depending where you want to go) to get a single or return ticket somewhere and then work your way around a route of your choosing by buying seperate but cheap budget airlines (which RTW tickets do not use), by travelling overland or even by boat.
+This is the infinitely more flexible option, often much cheaper and allows you to go wherever takes your fancy whenever you want to go, but you will have to sort out each individual leg of your trip yourself as you go.
 This may be more daunting but it really isn’t more difficult once you get the hang of it, it just takes a little more planning and organisation.

 There is no right and wrong way to travel, it just depends on your individual trip and which type of ticket is right for you.

-This is a very tricky subject and one that deserves a lot more specific research than what can be written here.
+This is a very tricky subject and one that deserves a lot more specific research.
 Volunteering can be a good thing, but you have to be very careful.
 Basically speaking you want to avoid the traditional voluntourism route which costs a lot of money and usually does a lot more harm than good.
-Ask yourself what specific skills or qualifications you have to offer, and manage your expectations too.
-Don’t do what a lot of naive young backpackers do and pay a fortune to repaint a shed in a local village or rock up to an animal sanctuary with no skills, qualifications or experience and want to cuddle a baby Leopard or Orang Utan for a nice selfie.
+Ask yourself what specific skills or qualifications you have to offer, and manage your expectations too, don’t do what a lot of naive young backpackers do and pay a fortune to repaint a shed in a local village or rock up to an animal sanctuary with no skills, qualifications or experience and want to cuddle a baby Leopard or Orang Utan for a nice selfie.
 It isn’t going to happen in any organisation worth its salt.

 If you do go with a volunteering organisation, then research it very carefully.
 Choose an ethically responsible company to go with.
-Ask if they are truly responsible and provide a genuine service to a community or are they just there for profit?
+Ask yourself if they are truly responsible and provide a genuine service to a community or are they just there for profit?
 Do they work directly with local organisations?
 Does the money go specifically to local needs?
 Do they respond to local needs or are they creating or facilitating them in order to foster a voluntour experience?
 (This is extremely common).
 Also ask what training or support you will recieve from the organisation you are going with, and how they will use your specific skills.
 If you are unsure about any of the answers you get or they cannot provide any, go elsewhere.